International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_2_Data_Governance_Model.md

 **Enabling/Supporting IDS Component:**

-- Meta Data Broker Service Provider component
+- Metadata Broker Service Provider component
 - Core of the metadata model must be specified by the International Data Spaces (by the Information Model)
 - Provide registration interface for Data Provider
 - Provide query interface for Data Consumer